AllenInstitute/MIES/README.md

 # Overview

-MIES is sweep based data acquisition tool written in Igor Pro.
+MIES is a sweep based data acquisition tool written in Igor Pro.

 MIES has three primary user interfaces: The waveBuilder, DA_Ephys, and dataBrowser.
 The waveBuilder is used to generate stimulus sets.
 The DA_Ephys